AgnesMuita/Sending-Emails-MicrosoftGraphAPI/README.md

 # Send emails on Azure With GraphAPI

+Sample scripts for sending emails on Outlook using Azure.
+Utilizes the Microsoft Authentication Library(MSAL) that allows signing into Azure AD, registering an app, and obtaining tokens to call Microsoft Graph API to allow sending emails with attachments.

 ### Step 1:  Clone or download this repository

 From your shell or command line: